Lambda-X/lambdax-blog/resources/templates/md/posts/2016-05-03-multimethods-protocols-explained.md

-You can see how easy is to provide new implementations for different roles, or in other words to extend the algorithm with new behaviors -- again: without having to modify any existing code.
+You can see how easy is to provide new implementations for different roles, or in other words to extend the algorithm with new behaviors -- again, without having to modify any existing code.
 Before we cover protocols few notes:

 * `(defmulti tribute (fn [musician] (:role musician)))` could be